How to get the right money-making ad targeting from Audience Insights

 • Stuff that matters in audience insights dashboard

-Without further ado, let’s jump right into the blog post, if you have any questions – feel free to leave a comment in the comment section and I’ll get to you as soon as possible.
+Without further ado, let’s jump into the blog post.
+If you have any questions, feel free to leave a comment in the comment section, and I’ll get to you as soon as possible.

 What does Facebook audience insights tell you?

-Audience insights tool is similar to AdWords keyword planner except only much more detailed and insightful, it tells you everything you need to know about the target audience.
+Audience insights tool is similar to AdWords keyword planner, except only much more detailed and insightful.
+It tells you everything you need about the target audience.

 (Facebook Audience Insights – Dashboard)

-Now I am going to break down what each of it means and what you can do to fully utilize it.
+Now I will break down what each of it means and what you can do to fully utilize it.

 Age & gender of your target audience